 - Shape Scotland’s laws

 - Promote a better understanding of mental illness in wider society

 - Advance the general interests of people with mental health issues

-VOX is a member-led organisation and any individual with a lived experience of mental illness (past or present) can join.
+Voices of Experience is a member-led organisation and any individual with a lived experience of mental illness (past or present) can join for free.
 A ‘formal’ medical diagnosis is not required.
-The VOX Board considers membership applications at its regular monthly meetings and is very welcoming and inclusive – individuals living with mental health issues are often ‘locked out’ of mainstream society and VOX challenges this exclusion.
+The Board considers membership applications at its regular monthly meetings and is very welcoming and inclusive.
+Individuals with mental health issues are often ‘locked out’ of mainstream society and we actively challenge this exclusion.

 - Read VOX Scotland’s Memorandum & Articles of Association